DrTimothyAldenDavis/SuiteSparse/CXSparse/README.txt

 SIAM, Philadelphia, 2006.
 No detailed user guide is included in this package; the user guide is the book itself.

-To compile the C-library (./Source), C demo programs (./Demo) just type "make" in this directory.
-To run the exhaustive statement coverage tests, type "make" in the Tcov directory; the Tcov tests assume you are using Linux.
+To compile the C-library (./Source) and C demo programs (./Demo) just type "make" in this directory, or import the CMakeLists.txt into your build system (such as Microsoft Visual Studio).
+To install, use "sudo make install".
+Run the demos with "make demo".
+To clean up, do "make clean".

+To run the exhaustive tests, type "make" in the Tcov directory (Linux is assumed).
 To remove all files not in the original distribution, type "make distclean".
-I recommend that you use a different level of optimization than "cc -O", which was chosen so that the Makefile is portable.
-See Source/Makefile.

-To install into /usr/local/lib and /usr/local/include, do "make install" and "make uninstall" to uninstall CXSparse.

-If your C compiler does not support the ANSI C99 complex type, the
-#include <complex.h> statement will fail.
-If this happens, compile the
-code with the -DNCOMPLEX flag (the MATLAB cs_install will do this for you).
+While in MATLAB, type "cs_install" while in the CSparse/MATLAB directory to compile and install CSparse for use in MATLAB.
+For more details, see CXSparse/MATLAB/README.txt.

 This package is backward compatible with CSparse.
 That is, user code that uses CSparse may switch to using CXSparse without any changes to the user code.